University of Glasgow - School of Engineering

 |Contract Type:||Contract / Temporary|

-The successful candidate will be expected to contribute to the formulation and submission of research publications and research proposals as well as help manage and direct this complex and challenging programme as opportunities allow.
-The successful candidate is also expected to avail themselves of training opportunities in specialised technical topics and in transferable skills.
+You will also be expected to contribute to the formulation and submission of research publications and research proposals as well as help manage and direct this complex and challenging project, as opportunities allow.

 The University has been awarded the Athena SWAN Institutional Bronze Award

 The University is committed to equality of opportunity in employment.